laravel-enso/products/README.md

 # Products

-Products is a package for the Laravel Enso enviroment, designed for the management of products.
+Products is a package for the Laravel Enso environment, designed for the management of products.

-**Note:** *This package cannot be used outside of the Enso enviroment and is not included by default in the [Laravel Enso Core](https://github.com/laravel-enso/Core) package.*
+**Note:** *This package cannot be used outside of the Enso environment and is not included by default in the [Laravel Enso Core](https://github.com/laravel-enso/Core) package.*

 ### Features